Blosc/bcolz/doc/reference.rst

 .. py:function:: blosc_set_nthreads(nthreads)

-    Set the number of threads that Blosc can use.
+    Sets the number of threads that Blosc can use.

     Parameters:
       nthreads : int